gdoumenc/coworks/docs/configuration.rst

     That's why entries are defined in the code.
 The link from entry to function is always the same.

+In Flask, there is only the concept of application configuration as the excution configuration if out of is scope (mainly associated to the USWGI server).

+In CoWorks, we use the concept of *stage* for execution configuration deployed in lambda variables.

 Project configuration
 ---------------------

 Stage is a key concept for the deployment.
-Stages are defined thru the concept of workspace (same as for terraform).
+Stages are defined thru the concept of *workspace* in terraform, *stage* for AWS API Gateway and *variables* of AWS Lambda.

 Workspace definition